logo

 Also be aware that when running an RTM company, it can sometimes be difficult to maintain the kind of previously friendly relationship you may have experienced with other residents of your block – for example if you have to chase them for unpaid service charges or if they feel you’re not maintaining the block up to the standard they expect themselves.

 If the freeholder is absent and simply can’t be found, there is a solution.
 That involves an application to the First-Tier Tribunal (Property Chamber) for an order which enables the RTM company to exercise the right despite the absence of the freeholder.
-Our experienced right to manage solicitors regularly deal with the First Tier Property Tribunal and can help you make that application.
+Our experienced RTM solicitors regularly deal with both absent landlords and the First Tier Property Tribunal and can help you make that application.

 Can we register our Right to Manage?